ridge/tectonic-redocly/getting-started/api/getting-started-with-api.md

-# getting-started with the Ridge API
+# Getting Started with the Ridge API

 Welcome to the Ridge developer API guide.
 This guide will explain the core concepts necessary for using Ridge resources